blairfix/simple_thesis_template/README.md

 ![Title Page](https://economicsfromthetopdown.files.wordpress.com/2020/07/titlepage.png)

 Tweak this template as you see fit.
 By default, it uses the Vancouver reference style, as implemented by PLOS ONE.
+Change settings by editing the `preamble.sty` file.